peacock0803sz/marp-slides/src/pycon-2021/euro.md

 ## Motivation
 - We consider global variables without type hints to be type aliases.
-    - This tends to cause problems with forward references, scoping, etc.
+    - This tends to cause problems with forwarding references, scoping, etc.
-    - So we're going to make it possible to explicitly define type aliases.
+    - So, we're going to make it possible to explicitly define type aliases.
 - You can still define type aliases implicitly.

 ---